Title: The Merchant’s Daughter

 Author: Melanie Dickerson

 Series: Hagenheim / Fairy Tale Romance series, book 2

 Note: Even though The Merchant’s Daughter is the second in a series, it can be read as a stand-alone story, as with the other books in the series.
 However, the characters that are in this book are featured in some other stories, which is why I recommend staying in order.

 After the downfall and death of her once wealthy father, Annabel finds herself working as a servant to Lord Ranulf, as a way of helping her struggling family.
 She has no idea what to expect of her new master, since she has heard rumors of his beastliness.
 But underneath his gruff exterior, she discovers a man she did not expect, one who is kind and fiercely protective.

-Annabel is continuously threatened by the bailiff, a man with no good intentions, and she knows she is in danger.
+Annabel is continuously threatened by the bailiff, a man with no good intentions.
 She does not want to involve Ranulf in the situation, but he may be the only one who can make everything right in the end.
 The two of them find themselves not only in physical danger, but also the danger of the heart as they wrestle with feelings that should not exist between a servant and her master.

 This was the first Melanie Dickerson book I ever read!
 (Out of order, yet it didn’t matter one bit.)
-I randomly stumbled upon it among other secondhand books, and I’m so glad I did.
-After I enjoyed this book so much, I immediately looked up the other books in the series, which I found that I liked even better!
+After I read this book, I immediately looked up the other books in the series, which I found that I liked even better!